roman-milk/roman-milk.github.io/becoming-a-slut-husband-andy.md

+===

- ****** Becoming A Slut Husband: Andy ****** byJust_Plain_Bob© I have no idea what Leslie chose to do because I haven't gone home yet.
+I have no idea what Leslie chose to do because I haven't gone home yet.
 I stopped at Mary's like I promised and was surprised when I walked into the room to find that she had Anna with her.
 Anna was another name from the list.
 Both women were naked except for high heels.
 Mary grinned and said, "I told you I would help.
 What do you think Tiger, can you handle us both?"
 I grinned and started to undress and Mary said, "I told Anna about the list and she said she would help with getting you the others, but she wants the same deal you gave me, okay?"

  I just smiled and thought, "God Andy, but you are such a slut."
 Report_Story